Vibraject – Why nothing should be too much trouble for our anxious patients

 To those colleagues who offer their patients no pain relief, I can only ask: “Why not?”

-Murray Hawkins is the Principal of Winning Smiles, Gillingham and the distributor of Vibraject in the UK.
+Murray Hawkins is the Lead Clinician at Bupa Dental Care (formerly Winning Smiles), Gillingham and the distributor of Vibraject in the UK.
 For more information, visit the Vibraject UK website.